 Graduate Students can submit a maximum of one photo per competition year.
-In addition to your photo submission, please provide the following information through the online submission form by clicking here.
+In addition to your photo submission, please provide the following information through the online submission form.

 The abstract must explain your photo to a general audience outside of your field of study!

 Selected entries will have the abstract printed and displayed with the photo.

 To be considered in the competition, all submissions must be:

 Note: The Graduate School is required to report all awards to the Office of Financial Aid.
 This may cause your financial aid award to be revised.